2019 British Soap Awards

 The 2019 British Soap Awards honoured the best in British soap operas throughout 2018 and 2019.
-The ceremony was held on 1 June 2019 at the Lowry theatre in Salford Quays, Salford, and was broadcast live on ITV1 and STV.
+The ceremony was held on 1 June 2019 at the Lowry theatre in Salford Quays, Salford, and was broadcast live on ITV and STV.
 The publicly voted categories were announced on 9 April 2019, with the vote opening that same day.
 This included a longlist for the Best Actress and Actor awards.
 The shortlist, including panel nominations, was released on 30 April 2019, alongside tickets for the ceremony being made available for sale.

 Channel 4 soap Hollyoaks won two of the three viewer-voted categories, including Best British Soap, while ITV soap Coronation Street took home the most awards that night, with five wins.
-One of Coronation Streets wins included the Outstanding Achievement accolade, which went to actress Sue Nicholls, for her role as Audrey Roberts.
-EastEnders child actress Kara-Leah Fernandes won two awards, Best Young Actor and Best On-Screen Partnership, the latter of which was shared with her on-screen father, played by Roger Griffiths.
-Doctors also won Best Comedy Performance for the second year in a row when Sarah Moyle won for her role as Valerie Pitman.
+One of Coronation Streets wins included the Outstanding Achievement accolade, which went to actress Sue Nicholls for her role as Audrey Roberts.
+EastEnders child actress Kara-Leah Fernandes won two awards, Best Young Actor and Best On-Screen Partnership, the latter of which was shared with Roger Griffiths, who portrayed her on-screen father.
+BBC soap Doctors also won Best Comedy Performance for the second year in a row when Sarah Moyle won for her role as Valerie Pitman.